 Celebrant O Risen Lord, on this most holy night, as we celebrate your passage from death to life, walk with us, strengthening us to live in love with one another, so that all the world will know that we are your disciples.
 This we ask in your name, our Savior Jesus Christ.
 Amen.
 The Peace Celebrant The peace of the Lord be always with you.
 People And also with you.
 The people greet each other in the name of the Lord.
 THE HOLY COMMUNION The Offertory The celebrant says the offertory sentence.
-While the offertory plates are brought to the altar, all sing: The Doxology
+Offertory Hymn Come, ye faithful, Hymnal 1982 #199 After all the gifts are brought to the altar, all say in unison: All things come of thee, O Lord.
+And of thine own have we given thee.
 The Great Thanksgiving Eucharistic Prayer A, BCP 361

-The celebrant offers our thanks to God for the grace and mercy made available to us in Christ, and in response all sing: Sanctus (Holy, Holy, Holy) Hymnal 1982, #S-128 The people stand or kneel as able while the celebrant gives thanks to God for the reconciling work of Christ's passion and resurrection and prays over the bread and wine.
+The celebrant offers our thanks to God for the grace and mercy made available to us in Christ, and in response all sing: Sanctus (Holy, Holy, Holy)

+St. Mary's Songbook, p.87 The people stand or kneel as able while the celebrant gives thanks to God for the reconciling work of Christ's passion and resurrection and prays over the bread and wine.
 Then says: Celebrant Therefore we proclaim the mystery of faith: All Christ has died.
 Christ is risen.
 Christ will come again.
 The celebrant concludes with a prayer for the coming of God's reign.
 The people respond

+People The Lord's Prayer It is our tradition to gather in a circle to say the Lord's Prayer.
+You are welcome to either stand and join hands, or remain seated and we will encircle you.
 Celebrant And now, as our Savior Christ has taught us, we are bold to say, All Our Father, who art in heaven, hallowed be thy Name, thy kingdom come, thy will be done, on earth as it is in heaven.
 Give us this day our daily bread.

-And forgive us our trespasses,

-as we forgive those who trespass against us.
+And forgive us our trespasses, as we forgive those who trespass against us.

 And lead us not into temptation, but deliver us from evil.

-For thine is the kingdom, and the power, and the glory,

-for ever and ever.
+For thine is the kingdom, and the power, and the glory, for ever and ever.
 Amen.

-The Breaking of the Bread

-The Celebrant breaks the consecrated Bread.
+The Breaking of the Bread The Celebrant breaks the consecrated Bread.
 A period of silence is kept.
-Then all sing:

-The Fraction

-Hymnal 1982, #S-154

-The Invitation

-The celebrant says the invitation.
+Then says: Celebrant Christ our Passover is sacrificed for us; People Therefore let us keep the feast.